aws-neuron/aws-neuron-sdk/general/faq/inference/neuron-faq.rst

 Each Inferentia chip has four compute engines called NeuronCores.
 A NeuronCore Group is a way to aggregate NeuronCores to increase hardware utilization and assign models with the right compute sizing for a specific application.
-If you want to run mutiple models in parallel, you can assign different models to separate NeuronCore Groups.
+If you want to run multiple models in parallel, you can assign different models to separate NeuronCore Groups.
 A model compiled to use multiple NeuronCores in a NeuronCore Pipeline can be assigned to a NeuronCore Group with enough NeuronCores to load into.